Kron4ek/Wine-Builds/README.md

 ## How to use

-Just unpack archive to any desired directory and run applications using path to Wine binary.
+Just unpack desired build to any directory and then you can run applications using path to Wine binary.
 For example:

     /home/user/wine-4.4-amd64/bin/wine application.exe